rajsureshgeorge/rajsureshgeorge/README.md

 - 💼 reach me by [mail](mailto:rajsureshgeo@protonmail.com)
 - 💬 ask me about anything, i am happy to help;
 - 👯 We can connect to do something on linux
-- ⚡ Fun fact: Ich versuche Deutsch zu lernen
+- ⚡ Fun fact: Deutsch lernen